-- A. The Work under this Contract necessary for and incidental to the execution and completion of all Work indicated and inferred in the Contract Documents for the roofing replacements at the locations indicated in the summary of work below.
-All roofing finished surfaces shall be California Code of Regulations (CCR) Title 24 compliant. - B. Drawings and Specifications, were prepared by:
+The Work under this Contract necessary for and incidental to the execution and completion of all Work indicated and inferred in the Contract Documents for the wood repair and gutter and downspout replacements at the locations indicated in the summary of work below.

+A. Drawings and Specifications, were prepared by: